WaltsonZh/Weather/README.md

 # Weather

-Weather app created using react.
+Weather app implemented using React framework and packed with Vite.